How Ukraine Got Tangled Up In A Trump Impeachment Inquiry

 Zelenskiy, a professional comedian, won a landslide election last spring on a wave of popular frustration with poverty, corruption and a Russian-backed insurgency in eastern Ukraine that has killed 13,000 people.
 Now Zelenskiy faces the additional task of navigating a political minefield in the United States, the one country that many Ukrainians consider capable of safeguarding their independence.

 Yet the upstart Ukrainian president is not the only unlikely protagonist in a tangled tale that now threatens the Trump presidency.
-The cast of characters includes Rudy Giuliani, Trump's personal lawyer, two former Ukrainian prosecutors and former Vice President Joe Biden's son Hunter, who worked for a Ukrainian oil company for five years.
+The cast of characters includes Rudy Giuliani, Trump's personal lawyer; two former Ukrainian prosecutors; and former Vice President Joe Biden's son Hunter, who worked for a Ukrainian oil company for five years.

 "Without Hunter Biden there would be no story here, because Hunter Biden looks like he was trying to cash in and got himself a nice, lucrative contract on the board of directors of Burisma, an energy company run by a former ecology minister," says Brian Bonner, editor of the Kyiv Post newspaper in Ukraine's capital.
 "Hunter Biden's role there was flagged as a big conflict of interest for the vice president at the time.
 It should have never happened."